SMerrony/aghast/docs/DesignThoughts.md

 # Home Automation System Design Ideas
 "A Go Home Automation SysTem" - AGHAST

-This document will be updated as ideas are refined and experience is gained with the system.
+This document will be updated as ideas are refined and experience is gained with the system; parts of this document will become obsolete as development progresses.

 AGHAST is primarily an automation server - it does not mandate a specific front-end.
 All data and controls that should be provided to end-users (i.e. not administrators) are exposed via MQTT.